A lightweight annotation language for writers

 MarkPlot is a lightweight semantic annotation language that allows writers to organize their creative work directly within their text.
 It offers a simple syntax to track characters, locations, plot elements and their relationships, without interrupting the writing flow.
 Compatible with standard text editors and Markdown, MarkPlot naturally integrates into the creative process while providing a structured view of the work.
 The annotations remain optional and human-readable, enabling authors to focus on their content while maintaining clear organization when needed.

-If you are a writer, you might want to read the Quick start first.
+If you are a writer, you might want to read the Quick Start Guide first.

 documents, and location descriptions scattered across multiple files and tools.

-@@(MarkPlot).WHY[Every time I needed to check a detail about a character, a
+Every time I needed to check a detail about a character, a specific place, or

-specific place, an event, I had to break my writing flow to search through my
+an event, I had to break my writing flow to search through my notes.

-When and where @@Jules and @@Isabelle met for the first time?
+When and where did @@Jules and @@Isabelle meet for the first time?

-@@(MarkPlot).HOW[I needed a way to keep track of all these elements right within
+I needed a way to keep track of all these elements right within my manuscript,

-my manuscript, something that wouldn't force me to leave my text editor or
+something that wouldn't force me to leave my text editor or interrupt my

-That's how @@(MarkPlot).WHAT[the idea of a simple, inline annotation system] was
+That's how @@(MarkPlot).CONCEPT[the idea of a simple, inline annotation system]

-born - not as another writing tool, but as a _natural_ extension of the writing
+was born - not as another writing tool, but as a natural extension of the

 characters' relationships.

-I could even generate character sheets, timelines, and location maps
+I could even generate character sheets, timelines, and world documentation

 automatically from my text.